Junnyyy/Junnyyy/README.md

 <hr/>
 <p align="center">
   <samp>
-I'm an energetic and driven 3rd-year college student majoring in Computer Science with a minor in Mathematics and a full-stack developer that intakes too much caffeine.
+My name is Johnny and I am an upcoming Software Engineer Intern @ JPMorgan Chase!
+I am currently majoring in Computer Science with a minor in Mathematics at the University of Houston!
   </samp>
   <br/><br/>
   <samp>
-I enjoy teaching others about any subject possible.
-Whenever I'm not coding or at school you can find me tinkering with cars, computers, or networking.
-Maybe you find me drinking coffee, tinkering, and listening to music all at once, who knows?
+I love learning new things and if you'd like to learn more about me, take a peek at my <a href="https://johnnyle.io/" target="_blank">website</a>!
   </samp>
   <br/><br/>
   <img src="https://komarev.com/ghpvc/?username=Junnyyy&style=flat-square" alt="https://github.com/Junnyyy" />